 INDE 201-206 Practice of Medicine

 As E4C faculty, Drs.
 John Kugler and Jeffrey Chi teach MS1 and MS2 students 2 afternoons per week in the art of the medical interview, physical examination, presentation, and clinical reasoning.
 Jeffrey Chi is the faculty lead for Practicum in INDE 204-206.
 In this course, student are directly observed by faculty for a full afternoon per week as they interview, examine, and present (oral and written) real hospitalized patients who have agreed to volunteer their time.
 Poonam Hosamani serves as the quarter lead for Q6 (INDE 206), which is the curriculum that prepares 2nd year medical students for the transition to clerkship.
 Drs.
 John Jeffrey Chi and John Kugler also lead the EHR-based clinical reasoning curriculum in throughout INDE 204-206.
 Other hospitalist faculty who have consistently taught in the POM curriculum including Drs.
-Alistair Aaronson, David Svec, Michael Rudy, Sarita Khemani, Jason Hom, Charles Liao, Akanksha Thakur, Barry Breaux
+David Svec, Sarita Khemani, Jason Hom, Charles Liao.

 MED 201: Internal Medicine: Body as Text